Welcome to a detailed run-down of professional landscape techniques.

 Neutral Density filters.
 If you want a really slow shutter speed in bright light, a Neutral Density filter is a must.
 Even using the lowest ISO setting, and a small aperture, the slowest shutter speed you may be able to get will be 1 or 2 seconds.
 This is enough to blur water, but gives you little control over how much.

-Your first option is to wait until the sun goes down, but for those of us who do not like to stumble around in the dark an ND is a must.
-Available in fixed value or variable models, they can block out as many as 10 shutter speeds of light, making a 1/30th of a second shutter speed a 30 second one.
+Your first option is to wait until the sun goes down, but for those of us who do not like to stumble around in the dark, an ND filter is a must.
+Available in fixed value or variable models and also in split types for graduated effect, they can block out as many as 10 shutter speeds of light, making a 1/30th of a second shutter speed a 30 second one.
 When purchasing them the terminology can be confusing (and unfortunately not standardised through brands).
-Some use the # of stops (shutter speeds) they block, other use multiples of exposure like 400 or 1000x.
-Think about how many shutter speeds you will most likely need and you will know what to look for, or get a variable one.
+Some use the # of stops (shutter speeds) they block, others use multiples of exposure like 400x or 1000x.
+Think about how many shutter speeds you will most likely need and you will know what to look for, or just get a variable one.

 Things you cannot fully control